spaceuma/ADE-Mobile_Manipulation/README.md

 | ├── motionPlannerAnalyzer/ | Process unit tests log data to obtain results about performance |
 | ├── unitTestsViewers/ | Python scripts to represent the results of the unit tests |

+## Citation

+If this work was helpful for your research, please consider citing the following BibTeX entry:

+@article{author = {G. J. Paz-Delgado and J. R. Sánchez-Ibáñez and R. Domínguez and C. J. Pérez-del-Pulgar and F. Kirchner and A. García-Cerezo}, title = {Combined path and motion planning for workspace restricted mobile manipulators in planetary exploration}, year = {2023}
+}